frypatch/The-Price-of-Remembering/book/CHAPTER_02.md

 Day after day, I chased the idea around in circles.
 My peers came and went.
 They quenched iron in oil and coaxed light from reluctant sympathy lamps.
 They watched the mechanisms fail on my table, but no one lingered, and I preferred it that way.

 It took weeks, the kind of weeks that dissolve all thought of food or rest.
-But when I worked the last refinement true, when I had closed the last tolerance to less than a hair's width, the design sang through me.
-"The Stainless."
+But when I worked the last refinement true, when I had closed the last tolerance to less than a hair’s width, the design sang through me.
+“The Stainless.”
 The device consisted of an elegant coil combined with a tempered brass surface that bent to punishment.
 Then, a collection of garnets smoothed gears that safely metered back the resulting force.

 Its purpose?
 Nothing profound.
 Just to endure.